Sound Design for VR and immersive experiences

 I feel that sound is half the experience. – George Lucas

 iDesign Café has over 20 years experience in music composition and sound design; and a studio equipped with a combination of high-end sound processors, 3D binaural audio plug-ins, and the best of the best analog and digital synthesizers and effects.
-Our studio centerpiece is the Akai MPCX, with notable analog synths like the Korg MS20, Korg Minilogue, Dave Smith Prophet 6, Moog Sub37, Elektron Analog Four, Elektron Analog Rytm, Elektron Digitone, Roland SE-02, Roland Space Echo RE-201, Moog 104M Delay, Red Panda Particle, and Strymon Big Sky Reverb to name a few.
+Our studio centerpiece is the Akai MPCX, with notable analog synths like the Korg MS20, Korg Minilogue, Dave Smith Prophet 6, Moog Sub37, Elektron Analog Four, Elektron Analog Rytm, Elektron Digitone, Roland SE-02, Hydrasynth, Sequential Pro-3, Moog DFAM, Arturia Microfreak, Roland Space Echo RE-201, Moog 104M Delay, Red Panda Particle, Strymon Big Sky Reverb and Soundcraft Mixing Console to name a few.
 We pride ourselves on creating the most futuristic soundscapes, clicks, bleeps, music tracks, scores, compositions and atmospheres available for films, tv, commercials, websites, apps, video games, virtual reality, and other interactive immersive experiences.